feedhenry/snapscreen/docs/getting-started-with-openshift.md

 Once choose the app you wish to containerise, you will then need to create a docker configuration file in the root of your app folder.
 This configuration file is the only file you will need to containerise your app.
 Simple instructions on how to create this file for a Node.js application are outlined [here](https://nodejs.org/en/docs/guides/nodejs-docker-webapp/).

+#### DockerFile pro-tips ####

+* Create a non-root user so you are not using root within your container to execute everything.
+An example of what to add to your DockerFile to do this:
+`RUN groupadd -r jboss -g 1000 && useradd -u 1000 -r -g jboss -m -d /opt/jboss -s /sbin/nologin -c "JBoss user" jboss && chmod 755 /opt/jboss # creates a userid '1000'`

+* If composing your DockerFile manually, like we are, it is worth noting that each command line in yoru DockerFile is considered a layer.
+The more layers, the longer the time which will be taken to build your container, thus it makes sense to keep the number of layers down by combining multiple terminal commands in each DockerFile docker commands with the `&&` command to string shell commands together. <todo-insert-example>

+* If you have multiple docker containers that are used together (like an app split among several component containers), it may make sense to have a have a build script file, that executes a `docker build` for each container you wish to build and the DockerFile you wish to build from.
+In these build script files, if a container is dependent on another container, it may make sense to have a 'wait' script in that build script, so if the other container is not up and running yet your script will wait until it is.

+* If you want to add files to your docker container, you can use COPY or ADD.
+ADD will allow you to specify a URL so the files you are adding to your docker container do not necessarily have to be on your local system but can be from a web resource

+* Examples of other good practice when writing your DockerFile and the reasons for it: [8 ProTips to start killing it when dockerizing node js](https://nodesource.com/blog/8-protips-to-start-killing-it-when-dockerizing-node-js/)

 ### Building your docker image ###

 Once you have a DockerFile for your app, you now need to build your docker image.
 Do this by: